Ken Martin

 Kenneth Nathan Martin (born July 17, 1973) is an American politician serving since 2025 as chair of the Democratic National Committee (DNC).
-Martin formerly served as chair of the Minnesota Democratic-Farmer-Labor (DFL) Party, president of the Association of State Democratic Committees, and a vice chair of the DNC.
+Martin was formerly chair of the Minnesota Democratic–Farmer–Labor Party (DFL), president of the Association of State Democratic Committees, and vice chair of the DNC.

 Early life and education

-Martin was born in Minneapolis, Minnesota, on July 17, 1973, and attended Eden Prairie High School.
-He graduated from the University of Kansas in 1996 with a BA in political science and history.
-Chancellor Robert Hemenway presented Martin with the Donald K. Alderson Memorial Award, which recognizes a graduating senior whose campus involvement benefited fellow students and the greater good.
+Ken Martin was born in Minneapolis, Minnesota, on July 17, 1973, and attended Eden Prairie High School.
+He graduated from the University of Kansas in 1996 with a Bachelor of Arts in political science and history.

 Career

-Martin started his political work in 1990 as an intern for Minnesota U.S. Senator Paul Wellstone's campaign and later interned in his official office.
-In 1992, Martin organized college campuses throughout the South for the Clinton/Gore campaign.
+Martin started his political work in 1990 as an intern for U.S. Senator Paul Wellstone's campaign and later served as an intern for his Senate office.
+In 1992, Martin organized college campuses throughout the south for the Clinton/Gore campaign.
 After college, he worked in Kansas politics helping with the Kansas Democratic Coordinated Campaign as field director for the Kansas Democratic Party.

 In 1998, Martin moved back to Minnesota and served as the political and field director for the Minnesota Democratic-Farmer-Labor (DFL) Party.
-He served as the deputy Minnesota State Director for the Gore campaign in 2000 and in 2002 was the campaign manager for secretary of state candidate Buck Humphrey.
-In 2004, Martin helped manage John Kerry's presidential campaign in Minnesota.
+He served as the deputy Minnesota state director for the Gore campaign in 2000 and in 2002 was the campaign manager for secretary of state candidate Buck Humphrey.
+In 2004, Martin worked on John Kerry's presidential campaign in Minnesota.

 From 2001 to 2005, Martin served as the policy aide for Ramsey County commissioner Susan Haigh.
-He served as the executive assistant to Minnesota Attorney General Mike Hatch and helped run his 2006 campaign for governor.
+He served as the executive assistant to Minnesota attorney general Mike Hatch and helped run his 2006 campaign for governor.
 Working with the North Central States Regional Council of Carpenters, he led an effort on behalf of the building trades to pass prevailing wage ordinances with local governments throughout Minnesota.
 In 2008, he led the campaign that passed the Clean Water, Land, and Legacy Amendment (Legacy Amendment) to the Minnesota Constitution.
 Martin later served as the executive director of WIN Minnesota, a donor collaborative that helped develop, fund, and direct independent expenditures during the 2010 election cycle.
 After the election, DFL gubernatorial nominee Mark Dayton chose Martin to direct Dayton's recount effort.
 The recount confirmed that Dayton had won the election.

-In 2011, Dayton asked Martin to serve as chairman of the Minnesota DFL Party.
-He was elected unanimously in February.
+In February 2011, Martin was unanimously elected chair of the Minnesota DFL.
 In 2017, his peers nationwide elected Martin president of the Association of State Democratic Committees, and he became a vice chair of the Democratic National Committee.
 On February 1, 2025, he was elected Democratic National Committee chair.